femelo/framebuffer-browser/README.md

 ![FBrowser_fullbrowser_mode](https://user-images.githubusercontent.com/7213361/184993266-be8405f5-6df0-4a79-b97a-594de1b2c6a4.png)

 You can compile it with "FULLBROWSER" cmake option.
+See more videos [here](promo.md).

+# TODO

+* cmake option for statically linking
+* easy cross platform build options
+* autobuild and package for some popular distributions

 # License